 “I’ll look greedy and ruin my relationships before starting.”

-Like I said, employers are expecting you to negotiate and even leave room in the budget for negotiations.
+Like I said, employers expect you to negotiate and even leave room in the budget for negotiations.
 The only way you would look greedy is by approaching them disrespectfully.

 To avoid looking greedy, always reiterate your excitement for the role and why you’re interested before you make an ask.